Download from trusted sources

-If you're unsure a website is safe to download from, the first thing to do is look for the padlock sign.
-The next pages show you where to find the padlock on a web page and what it means.
+If you're unsure a website is safe to download from, the first thing to do is look for the padlock icon and the https:// at the beginning of the web address.
+The next pages show you where to find them on a web page and what they mean.

 Where is the little padlock on a web page?